Operation Crimson: Japanese attack

 As the task force withdrew, two Japanese reconnaissance aircraft tried to shadow it but both were intercepted and shot down.
-Later in the afternoon, 9 to 10 Japanese A6M "Zero" fighters approached the force.
-They were engaged by 13 Corsairs, which destroyed two Zeros and damaged two more.
+Later in the afternoon, 9 to 10 Japanese A6M Zero fighters approached the force.
+They were engaged by 13 Corsairs, that destroyed two Zeros and damaged two more.

 Aftermath

 FAA Vought F4U Corsairs, of the type used in the attack.